 Combine active dry yeast with warm water and sugar.
 The water needs to be at a temperature of around 100F for the yeast to activate so it’s best to use a thermometer.
 Allow the mixture to sit for 10 minutes.
 It should double in size and be foamy at the top.

-Combine sugar and cinnamon for the filling and set aside.
+Meanwhile combine sugar and cinnamon for the filling and set aside.

 Melt 2 tablespoons of coconut oil or vegan butter in the pan you want to bake the cinnamon rolls in, then you can use the residue to grease all sides of the pan.